 An armed conflict forces young couple Pedro and Alma Madrigal to flee their home village in Colombia with their infant triplets, Julieta, Pepa, and Bruno.
 Pedro is killed, but the candle Alma carries gains a magical power that repels the attackers and creates Casita, a sentient house located in a magical realm bordered by mountains.

-Fifty years later, the village thrives under the candle's protection, which grants "gifts" to each Madrigal descendant when they turn five, which they use to serve the villagers.
+Fifty years later, a new village thrives under the candle's protection, which grants "gifts" to each Madrigal descendant when they turn five, which they use to serve the villagers.
 Bruno, who was vilified and scapegoated for his precognition, disappeared ten years earlier.
 Julieta's youngest daughter, fifteen-year-old Mirabel, inexplicably did not receive a gift.

 On his fifth birthday, Pepa's youngest son, Antonio, is granted the ability to communicate with animals.
 During the ensuing celebration, the other Madrigals unwittingly exclude Mirabel from being in a family photo.
 Mirabel sees Casita cracking and the candle's flame flickering and alerts her family, but Casita temporarily repairs itself, causing the other Madrigals to not believe Mirabel.
-After overhearing Alma (now referred to as "Abuela") praying, Mirabel resolves to restore Casita's magic herself.
+After overhearing Alma (now referred to as "Abuela", the Spanish word for "grandmother") praying, Mirabel resolves to restore Casita's magic herself.
 Mirabel's nineteen-year-old sister Luisa, who possesses superhuman strength, confesses to Mirabel that she feels overwhelmed by her constant obligation to help the villagers using her strength, which has been faltering.
 She suggests to Mirabel that Bruno's room, located inside a forbidden tower in Casita, may hold the secret to the fading magic.

 Mirabel discovers a cave in Bruno's room that holds pieces of opaque emerald.
 Outside, Luisa finds that her gift is weakening.
 Alma warns Mirabel not to investigate further.
 Mirabel reassembles the pieces into a tablet and sees herself with Casita cracking behind her.
 Mirabel's father Agustín suddenly enters and accidentally discovers Mirabel with the tablet.
 He warns her to keep the discovery a secret, but both of them are overheard by Pepa's daughter Dolores, who possesses supernatural hearing.
 Agustín and Julieta privately confront Alma for being too hard on Mirabel, but Alma still remains adamant.